iamrafaelmelo/simple-swoole-chat/README.md

 > make server
 ```

-And open `public/index.html` file on browser.
+And access `http://localhost:8000` on your browser.